 Salesforce Service Cloud’s Visual Remote Assistant feature offers live video help with annotations and a pointer.
 Source: Salesforce Service Cloud.

 Unlike some rivals, Salesforce is transparent about its Service Cloud package pricing.
-However, many of its more advanced functionalities are paid extras customers must negotiate with a sales executive:
+However, many of its more advanced functionalities are paid extras that customers must negotiate with a sales executive.

 Salesforce Service Cloud includes workforce engagement forecasts.
 Source: Salesforce Service Cloud.